-- 1. All children must be in sight of the group leader at all times frequent head counts help. - 2.
+- 1. All children must be in sight of the group leader at all times.
+Frequent head counts help. - 2.
 Children must be accompanied to the toilet, without leaving other children unsupervised. - 3.
 All accidents must be reported to the teacher in charge, who has overall responsibility. - 4.
 Particular care should be taken in dangerous situations e.g. crossing the road, near water, heights etc. Potentially dangerous areas should be avoided where possible. - 5.
-Timetables (where applicable) must be adhered to. - 6.
-Mobile phones are not used to take any pictures.
+Timetables (where applicable) must be adhered to.